Slip Resistance Testing Standards in 2021

 For dry slip resistance testing only

 UL410 is an Underwriters Laboratories (UL) standard.
 It provides for rating of various materials and surfaces as “slip resistant.”
-Materials or coatings may be listed by UL as slip-resistant if they achieve an index of 0.50 or higher on a James Machine with a three-inch-square leather pad.
-Again, the James Machine is measuring static COF, which is the measure of how slippery a floor is when someone is standing still on it.
+Materials or coatings may be listed by UL as slip-resistant if they achieve an index of 0.50 or higher on a James Machine with a dry three-inch-square leather pad.
+Again, the James Machine is measuring dry static COF, which is the measure of how slippery a floor is when someone is standing still on it while it’s clean and dry.
 This is irrelevant to measuring pedestrian walking floor slip resistance.
 Because the test method uses a dry leather pad, it gives lower COF results than if a Neolite or rubber pad were used.
 Therefore the 0.50 safety criterion is not applicable to friction tests of any kind in which a non-leather pad is used.
 Unfortunately it has often been applied in this way, indicating that the floor complies with a safety standard when in fact it does not.
+UL410 is testing a floor that is clean and dry.
+There has likely never been a legitimate slip on a clean and dry floor in the history of the planet.
+It must be dusty or wet or greasy or have some sort of contaminant issue in order to be the cause of a slip.
+So why use this test?
+To help sell slippery flooring and mislead consumers, of course.

 The American Slip Meter ASM 725 and 825A are also static friction testers, and therefore not suitable for wet testing to assess pedestrian safety.
 Slip testers such as these can, however, be somewhat useful in determining whether floor maintenance practices are affecting slip resistance over time by using it as a regular monitoring device on dry floors.
 Note that despite the similarity of the abbreviations, “ASM” is not related to ASTM, and the ASM 725/825A test method is not an ASTM standard.